fxlabsinc/FX-cli/README.md

 ## Install on MacOS
    > FX-cli requires Java 8 minimum.
-You can download from [here](https://java.com/en/download/)
+You can download it from [here](https://java.com/en/download/)

    Download FX-cli from [here](https://github.com/fxlabsinc/FX-cli/)